Jay Vasavada: Career

 He served as a lecturer of marketing for three years in Commerce College affiliated with Saurashtra University.
 He later served as principal-in-charge.
 He frequently lectures at Academic Staff College, Saurashtra University.

 His writing career started with articles published in newspaper in Rajkot.
 He later joined Gujarat Samachar as columnist in 1996 which publishes his two weekly columns, Anavrutta and Spectrometre.
 He writes column Rangat Sangat in Gujarati weekly Abhiyaan since 2008.
 He previously wrote daily column in Mumbai edition of Mid-day.
 He wrote for Anokhee, Aarpaar and Gujarat monthlies.
 He delivers lectures across Gujarat on different subjects.

 He hosted Gujarati celebrity talk show Samvaad on ETV Gujarati for 225 episodes.
 He served as writer and anchor of cultural TV series Aaswaad on DD Girnar.
 He frequently delivers speeches on All India Radio.
 He had scripted and presented weekend radio show Cinema Sizzlers on BIG FM 92.7 Rajkot.
-He performed cameo in Gujarati film Bey Yaar (2014).
+He performed a cameo in Gujarati film Bey Yaar (2014).

 He was honored with a special award by a World Talent Organization in the World Amazing Talent Category for his dedicated work towards Gujarati Literature.